- Degree Programs

 This multi-disciplinary undergraduate minor will prepare S&T students to evaluate efficient energy and materials usage, and greenhouse gas emissions in a global society.
 It will touch upon many fields of study including social sciences, natural sciences, engineering and business.

 This minor has applications in the management of natural resources, such as energy and agriculture, and also in the development of businesses and engineering solutions.
 It relates not just to the development of technologies, but helps shape political and cultural policies to promote practices that lead to a more sustainable environment.

-No matter what your major or career goal, you can help build a sustainable future!
+No matter what your major, you can help build a sustainable future!

 The minor requires 15 hours of approved classes.
-One class, CE/EnvE 365 Sustainability (3 credit hours), is required of all students.
-Students also take at least two approved classes from each of two general categories: social science classes and science/technical classes.
+One class, CE/EnvE 5642 Sustainability (3 credit hours), is required of all students.
+Students also take at least two approved classes from each of two general categories: social science classes and science/technical classes (see below).
 Classes that meet the minor requirements in each category span many departments on campus, given the interdisciplinary nature of sustainability.
 At least nine credit hours must be from outside the student’s home degree program.